 Peel and grate the beetroot and add to the bowl.

-Wash the fennel and use a sharp knife or mandolin to finely slice.
-Add to the bowl.
+Wash the fennel and use a sharp knife or mandolin to finely slice into rounds, then add to the bowl.

-To make the dukkah, place the hazelnuts into a 160ºC oven and roast until they just start to change colour – approximately 10 minutes.
-Remove from the oven, allow to cool then gently rib the skins off and roughly chop.
+Place the hazelnuts into a 160ºC oven and roast until they just start to change colour – approximately 10 minutes.
+Remove from the oven, allow to cool then gently rub the skins off and roughly chop.